Safety Tips for Avoiding a Motorcycle Accident in Houston

 - Wear bright clothing.
 Choose brightly colored clothing or add reflective tape to your helmet and clothes to make you more visible to other drivers on the road.
 Always keep your motorcycle’s headlight on, even in broad daylight.

 - Maintain your bike.
 Keep up with the manufacturer’s recommended maintenance schedule.
 If you store your motorcycle for any time, take it to a mechanic before riding again.
-Also, remember to check the important functions of your bike every time you ride, including your tires, brakes, and lights.
+Also, remember to check the important functions of your bike every time you ride, including your tires, tire pressure, hand and foot brakes, and lights.

 - Take a safety course.
 If you are riding a motorcycle for the first time, consider taking a motorcycle safety course.
 Even experienced riders can benefit from a refresher safety course to avoid falling into bad habits and keep up to date on the latest safety tips.